lovell/sharp/docs/api.md

 This is a linear operation.
 If the input image is in a non-linear colour space such as sRGB, use `gamma()` with `greyscale()` for the best results.

-The output image will still be web-friendly sRGB and contain three (identical) channels.
+By default the output image will be web-friendly sRGB and contain three (identical) color channels.
+This may be overridden by other sharp operations such as `toColourspace('b-w')`, which will produce an output image containing one color channel.
+An alpha channel may be present, and will be unchanged by the operation.

 #### normalize() / normalise()